-Unsuccessful applicants who have been interviewed can seek feedback on their application from the Panel Coordinator or nominee, on behalf of the selection panel, by contacting Human Resources.
-Human Resources will refer any applicant concerns regarding the recruitment and selection process in the first instance to the Panel Coordinator.
-If the Panel Coordinator is not able to resolve the issue, or requires advice or assistance, the matter is referred to the Senior HR Officer.
-Alternatively, written concerns may be forwarded to the Executive Director, Human Resources.
+Unsuccessful applicants who have been interviewed can seek feedback on their application from the panel coordinator or nominee, on behalf of the selection panel, by contacting Human Resources.
+Human Resources will refer any applicant concerns regarding the recruitment and selection process in the first instance to the panel coordinator.
+If the panel coordinator is not able to resolve the issue, or requires advice or assistance, the matter is referred to the Senior HR Officer.
+Alternatively, written concerns may be forwarded to the Director (Human Resources).

 6 Delegated responsibilities